 Mohamed is deeply shaken and suspicious when his estranged eldest son Malek returns home to rural Tunisia with a mysterious young wife in tow.
 The emotional complexities of a family reunion and past wounds lead to tragic consequences.

 Short Cuts Award for the Best Canadian Short – Toront...

 This exploratory work is an attempt to define the notion of universal awe through a guided journey wrapped in a collection of testimonies and experiences.
 This collection of moments acts as the collection of our collective memories.

 In the early 2000s, following her return from a long stay abroad, Amélie invites her friends, Maude and Pascale to a cottage.
 In a disturbing and isolated forest, Amélie tries to reconnect with her friend Maude, while the rivalry between her and Pascale takes a dark turn.

 Mahalia, a timid 9-year-old black girl, feels different from the other girls in her ballet class.
 Hoping to boost her confidence, her mother brings her to the hair salon to get her hair straightened for the very first time.

-Delphine, a caustic portrait of power dynamics in our society, describes the journey of a young Lebanese girl who, in her own way, rises up against the intimidation she was subjected to as a child.
-Delphine is an ode to childhood, but also an examination of the wounds it can cause.
+Delphine - a biting portrait of power dynamics in our society, is a journey of a young Lebanese girl who, in her way, rises against the intimidation she was subjected to as a child.
+Delphine is an ode to childhood but also an examination of the wounds it can cause.